-- Universal Credit (from 1 November 2016, you must earn no more than £408 per month after tax and national insurance to qualify.
+- Universal Credit (you must earn no more than £408 per month after tax and national insurance to qualify.
 That includes the earnings of a partner you live with).

 If you are pregnant and under 18 it doesn’t matter whether you are on any benefits or not, you will still qualify.

-You should ask your midwife or health visitor about claiming Healthy Start vouchers.
+You can ask your midwife or health visitor about claiming Healthy Start vouchers.
 You can also find an application form on the Healthy Start website.
-From 6th April 2020, you don’t have to get your application signed by a health professional to authorise your claim and state that you have been given advice about healthy eating.
+From 6th April 2020, you don’t have to get your application signed by a health professional.
+However, you may be asked to provide evidence of your eligibility for Healthy Start at any time.

 A Healthy Start voucher is currently worth £4.25 per week.
 Gradually, the vouchers are moving into a digital form or onto a pre-payment card.